-EDUC 236 Language, Culture, and Human Development
+EDUC 236 Language, Culture, and Human Development (3, F & S)

 This course focuses on the cultural foundations of education.
 Students consider the roles that culture and language (both native and second language) play in shaping the development of individuals, families, and communities.
-Comparisons between the linguistic practices of families and communities of varied social status and cultural background and those of schools and other institutional settings provides the framework for understanding differences in the educational experiences of individuals and groups.
+Comparisons between the linguistic practices of families and communities of varied social status and cultural background and those of schools and other institutional settings provide the framework for understanding differences in the educational experiences of individuals and groups.